BoukorrasLuc/Playlog-Nest/README.md

 When running the command `npm run seedP`, not all prices from PriceCharting are added as they are in US prices.

 That's why a cron job has been set up to scrape successful sales from eBay. ⚠️ Please note that the current cron job scrapes every 10 seconds per item to get a lot of results for improvement.
-This could potentially lead to a large amount of data being processed ⚠️.
+This could potentially lead to a large amount of data being processed and may saturate your computer's memory.
+Please ensure your system has sufficient resources to handle this load. ⚠️

 Initially, the scraping service only dealt with complete boxed video games...